clearlinux/clear-linux-documentation/source/clear-linux/tutorials/spark.rst

 #########################################################

-This tutorial describes how to install, configure, and run Apache Spark on Clear Linux OS for Intel(r) Architecture.
-Apache Spark is a fast general-purpose cluster computing system with the following features:
+This tutorial describes how to install, configure, and run Apache Spark on
+|CLOSIA|.
+Apache Spark is a fast general-purpose cluster computing system with
+the following features:

 *  Provides high-level APIs in Java\*, Scala\*, Python\*, and R\*.
 *  Includes an optimized engine that supports general execution graphs.